-This statement shows the movement in the year on the different reserves held by the authority, analysed into "usable reserves" and other reserves.
-The Surplus or (Deficit) on the Provision of Service shows the true economic cost of providing the authority's services, more detail of which is shown in the Comprehensive Income and Expenditure Statement.
-These are different from the statutory amounts required to be charged to the General Fund Balance and the Housing Revenue Account for council tax setting purposes.
-The Net Increase/Decrease before Transfers to Earmarked Reserves line shows the statutory General Fund Balance and Housing Revenue Account Balance before any discretionary transfer to or from earmarked reserves undertaken by the Council.
+This statement shows the movement in the year on the different reserves held by the Council, analysed into "usable reserves" and other reserves.
+The Surplus or (Deficit) on the Provision of Services shows the true economic cost of providing the Council's services, more detail of which is shown in the Comprehensive Income and Expenditure Statement.
+These are different from the statutory amounts required to be charged to the Housing Revenue Account and the General Fund for council tax setting purposes.
+The Net Increase/Decrease before Transfers to Earmarked Reserves line shows the statutory General Fund Balance and the Housing Revenue Account Balance before any discretionary transfer to or from earmarked reserves undertaken by the Council.